David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The Party's leadership ensures that the press and arts serve the interests of the nation and the people, oriented toward the true, the good, and the beautiful.
 * Struggle against views that commercialize, trivialize, or exploit arts and the press to oppose the regime.
 * Freedom of the press and creativity must be within the framework of the law and social/civic responsibility; there is no absolute freedom or standing outside of politics.
+* Regulating the press to protect national interests is international practice.
+In the UK, Ofcom strictly supervises broadcasters; in the US, freedom of speech does not protect defamation, incitement to violence, or disclosure of national security secrets.

 **12. On "Self-evolution" and "Self-transformation":**